History of Nicaragua: Sandinista insurrection (1972–1979)

 The country tipped into full-scale civil war with the 1978 murder of Pedro Chamorro, who had opposed violence against the regime.
 50,000 people turned out for his funeral.
-It was assumed by many that Somoza had ordered his assassination; suspected plotters included the dictator's son, “El Chiguin”, Somoza's President of Housing, Cornelio Hueck, Somoza's Attorney General, and Pedro Ramos, a close Cuban ally who commercialized illegal blood plasma.
+It was assumed by many that Somoza had ordered his assassination; suspected plotters included the dictator's son, “El Chiguin”, Somoza's President of National Congress of Nicaragua, Cornelio Hueck, Somoza's Attorney General, and Pedro Ramos, a close Cuban ally who commercialized illegal blood plasma.
 A nationwide strike, including labour and private businesses, commenced in protest, demanding an end to the dictatorship.
 At the same time, the Sandinistas stepped up their rate of guerrilla activity.
 Several towns, assisted by Sandinista guerrillas, expelled their National Guard units.
 Somoza responded with increasing violence and repression.
 When León became the first city in Nicaragua to fall to the Sandinistas, he responded with aerial bombardment, famously ordering the air force to "bomb everything that moves until it stops moving."

 The U.S. media grew increasingly unfavorable in its reporting on the situation in Nicaragua.
 Realizing that the Somoza dictatorship was unsustainable, the Carter administration attempted to force him to leave Nicaragua.
 Somoza refused and sought to maintain his power through the National Guard.
 At that point, the U.S. ambassador sent a cable to the White House saying it would be "ill-advised" to call off the bombing, because such an action would help the Sandinistas gain power.
 When ABC reporter Bill Stewart was executed by the National Guard, and graphic film of the killing was broadcast on American TV, the American public became more hostile to Somoza.
 In the end, President Carter refused Somoza further U.S. military aid, believing that the repressive nature of the government had led to popular support for the Sandinista uprising.

 In May 1979, another general strike was called, and the FSLN launched a major push to take control of the country.
 By mid July they had Somoza and the National Guard isolated in Managua.